piafernandez/h6-A.-Nynomous/h6 A. Nynomous.md

 ## 3. Forum

 ```
-For this one, I have also simply search "Forum" in ahmia.fi

-And I click on the Cards Forum, which is about bank type cards.
+For this one, I also simply searched for 'Forum' on Ahmia.fi.
+I clicked on the Cards Forum, which focuses on bank-type cards.
 ```
 <img width="434" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/82cc9888-4ef1-4a23-9dce-b50394280430">
 <img width="429" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/7d70aa46-0326-44c7-bbc8-5cb087adb70a">